Don-Kountouris/T1A3/README.md

 Text to Speech:

 As stated previously, the Game's Host will talk to the player via audio.
 The Host, who has a British accent, will repeat the written text making the game far more interactive.

+# OUTLINE (USER INTERACTION)

+Main Menu

+"New game started... your word is (number of letters) characters long."
+- Indicating a new game has started.
+- The first clue is given in the form of the number of letters that exist in the word.

+"To exit the game at any point type 'exit'."
+- Instructions how the player can exit the game while playing.

+"_ _ _ _ ... _ _"
+- The mystery word is revealed as a series of under scores corresponding to its number of letters.

+"Clue: ..."
+- The second clue is given in the form of a phrase that describes or defines the word.